7-Eleven: Israel

 In October 2021, it was announced across Israeli media that 7-Eleven had signed a contract with Electra Consumer Products to open hundreds of stores in Israel.
 The first Israeli 7-Eleven location opened in January 2023 at Tel Aviv's Dizengoff Center.
-Under the agreement with 7-Eleven, Electra will open a further approximately 400 branded stores in Israel, 300 of them through franchisees.
+Under the agreement with 7-Eleven, Electra was to open a further approximately 400 branded stores in Israel, 300 of them through franchisees.
+Ultimately the effort failed, and the stores were sold in May 2024.

 Japan

-Japan has more 7-Eleven locations than anywhere else in the world, where they often bear the name of its holding company Seven & i Holdings.
-Of the 71,000 stores around the globe, 21,215 stores (nearly 30% of global stores) are in Japan, with 2,824 stores in Tokyo alone.
-On September 1, 2005, Seven & I Holdings Co., Ltd., a new holding company, became the parent company of 7-Eleven, Ito-Yokado, and Denny's Japan.
+Japan has the highest number of 7-Eleven locations in the world, as of the company's 85,000+ stores around the globe, 21,668 stores (nearly 25% of global stores) are in Japan, with 2,824 stores in Tokyo alone.
+Japanese 7-Eleven stores often bear the name of its holding company Seven & I Holdings—in fact, Seven & I's subsidiary Seven-Eleven Japan, the master franchisee for Japan, is the direct parent company of 7-Eleven, Inc. On September 1, 2005, Seven & i Holdings Co., Ltd., a new holding company, became the parent company of 7-Eleven, Ito-Yokado, and Denny's Japan.

 As of July 2019, 7-Eleven has stores in all 47 prefectures of Japan with the opening of 14 new locations in Okinawa Prefecture.

 The aesthetics of the store are somewhat different from that of 7-Eleven stores in other countries as the stores offer a wider selection of products and services.
-7-Eleven stores in Japan are also popular among tourists from other countries, as the Seven Bank ATM machines at branches will accept foreign debit and credit cards for withdrawing cash in Japanese yen.
+7-Eleven stores in Japan are also popular among tourists from other countries, as the Seven Bank automated teller machines at branches will accept foreign debit and credit cards for withdrawing cash in Japanese yen.

 Following the example of other convenience stores in Japan, 7-Eleven has solar panels and LEDs installed in about 1,400 of its stores.

 In July 2019, 7-Eleven launched then almost immediately suspended a mobile payment service, 7pay.
 The service was hacked upon launch, and attackers were able to spend money from affected customers' accounts.

 Laos

-On August 31, 2020, 7-Eleven and Thailand's CP Group announced a 30-year master franchise agreement.
-The first Laotian 7-Eleven is expected to open in the country's capital, Vientiane, in 2022.
+On August 31, 2020, 7-Eleven and Thailand's Charoen Pokphand announced a 30-year master franchise agreement.
+The first Laotian 7-Eleven was expected to open in the country's capital, Vientiane, in 2022.
+It officially opened on September 7, 2023, at Souphanouvong Road, Nongpanai Village, Sikhottabong district in Vientiane.

 Macau

-7-Eleven entered the Macau market in 2005 under the ownership of Dairy Farm, the same conglomeration group operating Hong Kong's 7-Eleven.
-With only 25.9 square kilometers, Macau has 45 stores, making it the single market with the highest density of 7-Eleven stores, containing one store per 0.65 square kilometers.
+7-Eleven entered the Macau market in 2005 under the ownership of Dairy Farm, a Hong Kong-based conglomerate operating 7-Eleven stores in Hong Kong.
+With a land area of about 33.3 sqkm in 2024, Macau has 45 stores.